Azure-Friends/azure-friends.github.io/_pages/index.md

 ## Register for updates

 We'll be posting our content on social media, such as Twitter and LinkedIn.
-If you'd like to be notified of any future events, please subscribe to our *MAILING LIST*.
+If you'd like to be notified of any future events, please subscribe to our [Mailing List](http://eepurl.com/hMQdOT).
 We promise we won't spam you.

 ### Contact

-If you have questions, ideas or just feel like you would like to join this merry group of ours, please reach us out on *TWITTER* or *SLACK*
+If you have questions, ideas or just feel like you would like to join this merry group of ours, please reach us out on [Twitter]( azureandfriends) or [Slack](https://msgurut.azurewebsites.net/) (in which you can find us from the #azure-and-friends channel)